genaforvena/tikziod-thinking/README.md

-## How to Use the HTML Intersecting Texts Visualizer with Unique Fonts
+## How to Use the Interactive HTML Intersecting Texts Visualizer with Variable Word Sizes

 ### Basic Usage